Absurdism: Albert Camus

 For Camus, suicide is a "confession" that life is not worth living; it is a choice that implicitly declares that life is "too much."
 Suicide offers the most basic "way out" of absurdity: the immediate termination of the self and its place in the universe.

 The absurd encounter can also arouse a "leap of faith," a term derived from one of Kierkegaard's early pseudonyms, Johannes de Silentio (although the term was not used by Kierkegaard himself), where one believes that there is more than the rational life (aesthetic or ethical).
 To take a "leap of faith," one must act with the "virtue of the absurd" (as Johannes de Silentio put it), where a suspension of the ethical may need to exist.
 This faith has no expectations, but is a flexible power initiated by a recognition of the absurd.
 Camus states that because the leap of faith escapes rationality and defers to abstraction over personal experience, the leap of faith is not absurd.
 Camus considers the leap of faith as "philosophical suicide," rejecting both this and physical suicide.

 Lastly, a person can choose to embrace the absurd condition.
 According to Camus, one's freedom—and the opportunity to give life meaning—lies in the recognition of absurdity.
 If the absurd experience is truly the realization that the universe is fundamentally devoid of absolutes, then we as individuals are truly free.
 "To live without appeal," as he puts it, is a philosophical move to define absolutes and universals subjectively, rather than objectively.
-The freedom of humans is thus established in a human's natural ability and opportunity to create their own meaning and purpose; to decide (or think) for themself.
+The freedom of man is thus established in one's natural ability and opportunity to create their own meaning and purpose; to decide (or think) for oneself.
 The individual becomes the most precious unit of existence, representing a set of unique ideals that can be characterized as an entire universe in its own right.
 In acknowledging the absurdity of seeking any inherent meaning, but continuing this search regardless, one can be happy, gradually developing meaning from the search alone.
+"Happiness and the absurd are two sons of the same earth.
+They are inseparable."